 A mentor to minority men

-Recently Skip Ragler took on another duty at North Lake: professor.
+Skip Ragler has another duty at North Lake: professor.
 He is part of AIMM (Academically Influencing Minority Males), a program that pairs minority male students with faculty mentors and offers them close guidance throughout their academic career.

 Ragler calls his students “my gentlemen” and takes his leadership of them seriously.
 He teaches an evening session in which nearly every student works during the day.
 “Because of that, I structure it differently: it’s life mentoring and coaching.
 The academic side is important, but things like finance, budget—guys come in who don’t know how financial aid works.”